wearefrank/ladybug/README.md

 How the frontend is published
 =============================

-Customers do not start the frontend using `ng serve`.
+Customers do not start the frontend using `pnpm ng serve`.
 They have access to the frontend because it is a Maven dependency of the backend, the project you are currently looking at.
 The backend `pom.xml` references the frontend as follows:

 ```
 <dependency>